 Dr. Gerardi completed a pre-doctoral psychology externship at the St. John’s University Center for Counseling & Consultation (CCC), where she provided individual and group therapy to college-age students.
-She also conducted workshops for undergraduate and graduate students on topics related to mental health, including using mindfulness and stress management strategies.
-Dr. Gerardi also completed a predoctoral externship at Cognitive & Behavioral Consultants, where she received specialized training in CBT and DBT.
+She also completed a predoctoral externship at CBC, delivering evidence-based interventions across the lifespan.
 In addition to training in clinical settings, Dr. Gerardi completed an externship within Ardsley Union Free School District.
-She conducted comprehensive cognitive, social-emotional/behavioral, and educational assessments, conducted FBAs/BIPs, and provided school-based CBT/DBT services.
+She conducted comprehensive assessments, conducted FBAs/BIPs, and provided school-based CBT/DBT services.